Welcome to my Amazon Mechanical Turk review!

 Are you ready?

-If you’ve been out of work, need some extra money then you can browse the job listings (known as ‘HITs’) and start building up your approval rating.
+If you've been out of work or need some extra money you can browse the job listings (known as ‘HITs') and start to build up your approval ratings.

-As you browse the HIT listings you’ll be given an overview of the job, roughly how much time it will take and what you’ll be paid.
+You'll be given an overview of the job, roughly how much time it will take and how much you'll be paid.

-Payment varies depending on the length of time taken to complete a HIT, from $0.01 to $7.00 typically, but once you’ve completed 1,000-5,000 of them and have a 99%+ approval rating you may find higher paying ones.
+Payment varies depending on the length of time taken to complete, from $0.01 to $7.00 typically, but once you've completed 1,000-5,000 of them and have a 99%+ approval rating you may find higher-paying ones.

 To give you an idea of the type of work you can expect, here's a random sample of HITs available today: